sanjeevprasada/AtlantaCrime/README.md

 + Category 3: burgulary, auto-theft         (10x)
 + Category 4: larceny                        (1x)

+We would combine the weighted sum of crimes in a particular location and time to get the crime score of that area.
+For example, in 2019, the worst crime score was in 'Downtown' with a neighborhood score of 23254.
 ## Visualization
 Crime intensities across the city limits of Atlanta.